J0rgeSerran0/ExecutionTimeMeasurement/README.md

 ## Introduction

-* You can use this Framework in your .NET Framework apps with 4.6.1 or greater, or .NET Core 2.0 or greater.
+* You can use this Framework in your .NET Framework apps with 4.6.1 or greater, or .NET Core 2.0 or greater and Visual Studio 2017.

 ## Installing the package